lmvdz/drift-liquidation-bot/README.md

 ```
 // CONFIG THE BOT

-// how many minutes before users will be fetched from on chain ( get new users )
+// how many minutes before users will be fetched from storage
+// the getUsersLoop.ts script will update the storage every minute
 const userUpdateTimeInMinutes = 2

 // how many minutes is considered one loop for the worker
+// console will be cleared and new table/chart data will be displayed
 const workerLoopTimeInMinutes = 1

-// update all margin ratios every x minutes
+// update all margin ratios every X minutes
 const updateAllMarginRatiosInMinutes = 1

+// check priority every X ms
 const highPrioCheckUsersEveryMS = 5
 const mediumPrioCheckUsersEveryMS = 1000
 const lowPrioCheckUsersEveryMS = 5 * 1000